+It’s free!
 Paying everyone’s bills at Safeway was one good deed Bobby Wagner couldn’t keep quiet

 Wagner tried to keep it relatively quiet, letting the store know that he’d pay for everyone’s bills for about the next half-hour or so that he planned to be there finishing preparing and packaging meals for the tiny house villages.

-But things changed a little when West Seattle High School let out and suddenly Safeway was full of dozens of kids who regularly visit “whose space we were taking up,’’ Wagner said.
+But things changed a little when West Seattle High School let out and suddenly Safeway was full of dozens of kids who regularly visit.

 Wagner hoped to keep it all a secret, but many of the shoppers and students took to social media to let the world know, one noting at least one bill topped $200.

 “They weren’t supposed to know that I did that,’’ Wagner said.
-“But with cell phones it’s kind of hard to do that.”
+“But with cellphones it’s kind of hard.”

-In fact, while Wagner is one of the Seahawks’ most visible players, he has earned a reputation around the team for trying to keep his off-field good works as quiet as possible.
+In fact, while Wagner is one of the Seahawks’ most high-profile players, he has earned a reputation around the team for trying to keep his off-field good works as quiet as possible.

 “It’s from the heart,’’ Wagner said.
 “I don’t really care if people see that I do it or notice that I do it or even recognize that it’s me doing it.
 I just do it because I feel like there’s a lot of people out there that need a hand, and I try to lend a hand.
 I don’t really want acknowledgement or want people to pat me on the back or whatever.
 I just want to help the people I feel like I can help and if there’s an opportunity where I feel like I can help, I do it.’’